-The St Catherine's Foundation, Cumberland Lodge, in Windsor Great Park, was set up in order to provide a relaxed and quiet atmosphere where students and teachers could meet in order to discuss matters of interest to them.
+1 to 3 November 31 January to 2 February The St Catherine's Foundation, Cumberland Lodge, in Windsor Great Park, was set up in order to provide a relaxed and quiet atmosphere where students and teachers could meet in order to discuss matters of interest to them.
 It is hoped that students who attend will gain ideas and inspiration from listening to seminars given by invited speakers and from the debate that follows.
 Cumberland Lodge is a spacious 17th-century house set in superb grounds.
 Student accommodation is in twin rooms.
 There are facilities for outdoor and indoor sports and rooms for parties.
 There will be seminars given by guest speakers during the workshop, but there is also time to relax and enjoy the house and grounds.
 Places are limited so early booking is advisable.
 You will receive an email notification when booking opens.
-The full cost is a heavily subsidised £111 (the actual cost per student is almost double this) which includes food, but not bar bills.
+The full cost is a heavily subsidised £145 (the actual cost per student is almost double this) which includes food, but not bar bills.
 Please note that full payment must be made at the time of booking through the LSE e-shop - further details will be circulated nearer the time.
 We regret that due to limitations on group size and a lack of availability, we cannot offer workshops to Joint Degree students unless there are places left.
+Refunds Students are not entitled to a refund.
+Refunds will only be offered if the original ticket holder finds an eligible student to take their place.
+The department can offer assistance in finding a replacement if necessary.
+The transfer of funds is the responsibility of the students concerned.
+Students with Disabilities Students with disabilities who wish to attend the workshop should contact their respective Programme Administrator as soon as possible so that arrangements may be made with the staff at Cumberland Lodge to accommodate any special requirements.
+NB: Cumberland Lodge is an historic and very beautiful house, and the cost of upkeep is extremely onerous.
+Consequently, there is a strict policy of no smoking or food/drink consumption in any of the bedrooms.
+Fines will apply to any academics or students if a bedroom has been soiled in any way.